 Subject to the passive foreign investment company ("PFIC") rules discussed below, the gross amount of distributions paid by us to U.S. Holders with respect to the shares (including the amount of any taxes withheld therefrom) will generally be includable in your gross income as dividend income on the date that you actually or constructively receive the distribution in accordance with your regular method of accounting for U.S. federal income tax purposes, but only to the extent that the distribution is paid out of our current or accumulated earnings and profits (as determined under U.S. federal income tax principles).
-To the extent that the amount of the distribution exceeds our current and accumulated earnings and profits (as determined under U.S. federal income tax principles), it will be treated first as a tax-free return of capital causing a reduction in your tax basis in your shares, and to the extent the amount of the distribution exceeds your tax basis, the excess will be taxed as capital gain.
+To the extent that the amount of the distribution exceeds our current and accumulated earnings and profits (as determined under U.S. federal income tax principles), it will be treated first as a tax-free return of capital causing a reduction in your tax basis in your shares, and to the extent the amount of the distribution exceeds will be taxed as capital gain.
 We do not intend to calculate our earnings and profits under U.S. federal income tax principles.
 Therefore, a U.S. Holder should expect that a distribution will be treated as a dividend even if that distribution would otherwise be treated as a non-taxable return of capital or as capital gain under the rules described above.
 With respect to corporate U.S. Holders, the dividends will not be eligible for the dividends-received deduction allowed to corporations in respect of dividends received from other U.S. corporations.

 With respect to non-corporate U.S. Holders, including individual U.S. Holders, dividends generally will be taxed at the lower capital gains rate applicable to qualified dividend income, provided that (1) the shares are readily tradable on an established securities market in the United States, or we are eligible for the benefits of an approved qualifying income tax treaty with the United States that includes an exchange of information program, (2) we are not a PFIC (as discussed below) for either our taxable year in which the dividend is paid or the preceding taxable year, and (3) certain holding period requirements are met.
 There is currently no income tax treaty between the United States and the British Virgin Islands.
-Pursuant to IRS authority, shares are considered for the purpose of clause (1) above to be readily tradable on an established securities market in the United States if they are listed on an "over-the-counter" market.
-However, there can be no assurance that the OTC Pink Market will be treated as an established securities market for these purposes.
+Pursuant to IRS authority, shares are considered for the purpose of paragraph (1) above to be readily tradable on an established securities market in the United States if they are listed on Nasdaq.
 You are urged to consult your own tax adviser regarding the availability of the lower rate for dividends paid with respect to our shares, including the effects of any change in law after the date of this annual report.